mobizt/ESP-Mail-Client/src/README.md

-#### Provide the numbers of messages from search result based on the search criteria.
+#### Get the numbers of messages from search result based on the search criteria.

 return **`number`** The total number of messsages from search